coxhinkins

 You can:

-• Check previous tax returns or emails from the tax authority.
+Check previous returns or emails from the tax authority.

 Is It Possible to Modify My Tax Reference Number?

-No, the tax authority assigns tax reference numbers, which are permanent.
+No, the fiscal authority assigns tax reference numbers, which are permanent.
 However, companies that re-register or alter their legal structure could be given a new reference.

 What Happens if I Use the Wrong TRN?